kj6682/chinook/README.md

 # hop

-**hop** is a service for media stuff
+**hop** is a service for media stuff with a flavour of BackboneJS

-forget I enumerate the API here, just follow **http://localhost:8080/swagger-ui.html#!/hop-rest-controller/** to have a serius Swagger experience
+run the application and just follow **http://localhost:8080/swagger-ui.html#!/hop-rest-controller/** to have a serius Swagger experience

 ##use
 **mvn spring-boot:run**
    to run the bootiful app

+**mvn spring-boot:run -Psecure-validate**
+      to run the bootiful app with security without data refresh (users are not created, hops are not cleaned up) the maven profile 'secure-validate' triggers the spring profile 'validate' this is the default profile

+**mvn spring-boot:run -Psecure-create**
+      to run the bootiful app with security and data refresh (users created, hops are cleaned up) the maven profile 'secure-validate' triggers the spring profile 'validate'

+**mvn spring-boot:run -Punsecure**
+      to run the bootiful app without security the maven profile 'unsecure' triggers the spring profile 'unsecure'

 **mvn spring-boot:run -Dspring.active.profiles=integration**
    to run the bootiful app with some integration tests

 ---